isomerpages/moe-bukitviewsec/_our-curriculum/Co Curricular/Sexuality Education.md

 on STIs, HIV and protection from a health perspective. <em>eTeens</em> is conducted in two segments – a mass talk segment and a classroom-based programme.
-The desired outcome of the <em>eTeens</em> programme is that students are empowered to make wise, informed and sensible decisions.</p>
+The desired outcome of the <em>eTeens</em> programme is that students are empowered to make wise, informed and sensible decisions to protect themselves from sexually transmitted infectious diseases.</p>
 <p>9.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Students are taught
 skills such as decision-making, assertiveness and negotiation to say “no” to sex and negative peer pressure.
 They also learn that the impact of STIs/HIV